 Arrowroot powder would work great!

-Because it only contains shelf-stable ingredients, I recommend using it within 3 months.
+Because it only contains shelf-stable ingredients, it should last about 3 months without the need for refrigeration.

 DIY Bronzer Lotion